What do climate change, racism, reproductive rights, and economics have to do with our right to housing?

 - climate gentrification pushes low-wealth families and individuals off habitable land

-- heavily polluting power plants are built in the neighborhoods of predominantly Black and brown people, making their homes no longer safe or healthy
+- polluting power plants are more likely to be built in the majority Black and brown neighborhoods

-- the practice of redlining kept an entire generation of Black people from owning homes and then passing on the equity of that property to their descendants, excluding them from the most valuable wealth-building tool of the time (check out this analysis of how redlining continues to affect Miami residents)
+- redlining kept an entire generation of Black people from owning homes and accessing the most valuable wealth-building tool of the time (check out this analysis of redlining continues to affect Miami residents)

-- the #1 indicator of whether you will be evicted or not is having children, and one in four women who are denied an abortion will fall below the poverty line, a reality that is especially true for Black and Hispanic working-class women
+- the #1 indicator of whether you will be evicted or not is having children, and and 25% of those denied an abortion will fall below the poverty line, especially if you're Black and Hispanic